 I ask sociological questions about how to make our economy more inclusive and move our society to rise to the challenge of the climate crisis.

-I have a PhD in Sociology and Community & Environmental Sociology from the University of Wisconsin-Madison, a Master in Public Affairs (MPA) from the Princeton School of Public and International Affairs, and a BA from Whitman College.
+I have a PhD in Sociology and Community & Environmental Sociology from the University of Wisconsin-Madison, a Master in Public Affairs (MPA) from the Princeton School of Public and International Affairs, and a BA in Peace and Conflict Studies from Whitman College.